KentStateWeb/rwd/_posts/2016-02-12-week5-preview.md

 layout: post
 title: Week Five Preview - Mobile First
 category: blog
-published: false
 ---

 The last class was all about content.
-In the next class, we'll get into how to display that content using mobile-first principles.
+In the next class, we'll get into how to display that content using the mobile-first methodology.

 In the last class, we discussed: